『Spiritual Sobriety』のカバーアート

 This episode is for you if:

-• You’re ready to understand your suffering at a deeper level
+• You're ready to approach your suffering with more honesty and self-compassion

 The Invitation